-Each registered student organization must have at least two (2) faculty/staff advisers.
+Each chartered student organization must have at least two (2) faculty/staff advisers.
 When faculty/staff accept the position of adviser to student organizations, they agree to accept certain responsibilities to the University.
 These include but are not limited to the following:

-- to be certain that an authorized University representative (or adviser) is present at all scheduled events, especially any activity involving travel or large events involving 100 or more persons; - to be certain of the content and manner of all scheduled programs, so they are presented in a format congruent with University policies; - to communicate and explain federal, state, and local regulations which are applicable to the functions and activities of the organization; - to meet with the Center for Student Development staff, as required, to review and discuss any problems, ideas or suggestions; - to maintain contact with relevant University officers and national organization officers if an affiliation exists; and - authorize and sign all registration forms and room requests.
+- to be certain that an authorized University representative (or adviser) is present at any activity involving travel or large events involving 100 or more persons; - to be certain of the content and manner of all scheduled programs, so they are presented in a format congruent with University policies; - to communicate and explain federal, state, and local regulations which are applicable to the functions and activities of the organization; - to meet with the Center for Student Development staff, as required, to review and discuss any problems, ideas or suggestions; - to maintain contact with relevant

+- University officers and national organization officers if an affiliation exists; - to authorize and sign all registration forms and room requests; and - to be aware of all scheduled events and are encouraged to be in attendance.

-United Student Association & Student Government Association
+Student Government Association

-The United Student Association and the Student Government Association have a long history of student participation and service to the University.
-The United Student Association meetings are held on the Denton and Dallas campuses on a regular basis, and the Houston Student Government Association also meets regularly.
+The Student Government Association has a long history of student participation and service to the University.
+Student government meetings are held on a regular basis.
 All students are welcome and encouraged to attend the meetings.
 Active participation in student governance committees provides students with an opportunity to play a major role in the decision making on their campus.
-Students interested in holding a leadership position in the United Student Association or the Student Government Association must qualify for office according to the standards stated in the Constitution and Bylaws.
+Students interested in holding a leadership position in the Student Government Association must qualify for office according to the standards stated in the Constitution and Bylaws.
 Elections are held in the fall semester on the Dallas and Houston centers and in the spring semester on the Denton campus.
 Students should contact the Center for Student Development or Student Life Coordinator on their respective campus for specific dates.

-Community Outreach
+Community Service

 The Center for Student Development maintains a strong commitment to community service.
 The Center offers individual students as well as student organizations the resources to become involved in community service in the Denton, Dallas and Fort Worth areas.
-The Center has a database of community service agencies and projects, and supports Helping Hands, a TWU organization dedicated to Texas Woman's University students interested in learning about volunteering and participating in community service.
+The Center has a database of community service agencies and projects, and supports Helping Hands, an organization dedicated to Texas Woman's University students interested in learning about volunteering and participating in community service.
 Helping Hands plans and sponsors service projects and events throughout the year.
 The Center also coordinates the Alternative Spring Break trip each year.